-1Georges Koehler Allee, Freiburg
+2Georges Koehler Allee, Freiburg

-Figure 3.3.: T-Mobile and Vodafone stations at the Technische Fakultät.
+Figure 3.4.: T-Mobile and Vodafone stations at the Technische Fakultät.

-Figure 3.4.: Comparison between a normal neighbourhood subgraph and a tainted one.
+Figure 3.5.: Comparison between a normal neighbourhood subgraph and a tainted one.

-incoming edges.
-Figure 3.4 shows a simplified regular neighbourhood graph compared to a graph with a catcher node inside.
+Some of the attacks discussed in Section 2.4.1 imply a certain structure of the neighbourhood graph.
+Since the IMSI catcher tries keep MSs that have connected from switching back to a normal cell the neighbourhood list of such a catcher cell would either be empty or would only host neighbour cells that have a bad reception.
+An empty neighbourhood list is represented in a graph by a node that has been discovered and has only incoming edges.
+Figure 3.5 shows a simplified regular neighbourhood graph compared to a graph with a catcher node inside.
 In this case catcher C chose the attack where it replaces a previously existent BTS whereas catcher D opened up a new cell.
 Replacing has several advantages, one being already integrated in the neighbourhood of other nodes and thus being able to catch subscribers by handover.
 For catcher D it is the other way around, it has only outgoing edges.
 This means that this cell is not known by any other node of the same provider (of course the catchers provider is fake!).
 Nevertheless it has some outgoing edges to nodes with significantly less transmission strength to not stick out too much as a completely isolated node.
 Combinations of these two approaches are also possible.
 These thoughts are basically what is captured in the Neighbourhood Structure Rule.